python-babel/babel/docs/display.rst

 The ``Locale`` Class
 ====================

-You normally access such locale data through the `Locale`_ class provided by Babel:
+You normally access such locale data through the :class:`~babel.core.Locale` class provided by Babel:

 .. code-block:: pycon